NTU Course

 Registered students are required to participate in class discussion and case study presentation, as well as take final exam.
 For graduate students, there is one option to submit term paper instead of taking final exam.

-• Expected weekly study hours after class
+• Expected weekly study hours before and/or after class

 • Office Hour